HaiderAli777/HaiderAli777/README.md

 ## Hi 👋, My name is Haider Ali
 ### I'm a Full-Stack Software Engineer

 Greetings!
 I'm a passionate Full-Stack Developer with hands-on experience in building and deploying scalable web applications using the **MERN Stack**.
-I am highly enthusiastic about solving real-world problems through technology and constantly improving my skills in **Data Structures and Algorithms (DSA)** through competitive programming.
+I am highly enthusiastic about solving real-world problems through technology and constantly improving my skills in **Data Structures and Algorithms (DSA)**.

 ---